electinth/election-live/README.md

 - We can add new pages by adding a file in `src/pages`.
 No need to fiddle with router.
 - It has a comprehensive [documentation](https://www.gatsbyjs.org/docs/), including a lot of [recipes](https://www.gatsbyjs.org/docs/recipes/).
 - A lot of things can be done just by installing [Gatsby plugins](https://www.gatsbyjs.org/plugins/), such as adding [Google Fonts](https://www.gatsbyjs.org/packages/gatsby-plugin-web-font-loader/), [Google Analytics](https://www.gatsbyjs.org/packages/gatsby-plugin-google-analytics/).
+- Though plugins, it can also generate web server config files (like `.htaccess`) to set up caching best practices.

 ### @todo comments [![PDD status](http://www.0pdd.com/svg?name=codeforthailand/election-live)](http://www.0pdd.com/p?name=codeforthailand/election-live)